dematsumoto/Temperature-monitor/README.md

 ### What is this repository for? ###

 * This is a web application for personal use.
-The purpose of this project is to use a Raspberry Pi to collect data from real word (temperature sensor, I/O states) and display it though a web browser.
+The purpose of this project is to use a Raspberry Pi to collect data from real word (temperature sensor, I/O states) and display it through a web browser.
 * The data are gathered using a Raspberry Pi and stored into a SQLite database.
 The Restful web service, then, provides the controllers and views for the user to access the data and Charts of the sensors.